JoseMiralles/RunChart/README.md

 ![Route Finder](https://github.com/JoseMiralles/RunChart/blob/main/GitHub/find-routes-snip.jpg)

 Whenever the bounds change, a new request is sent to the server, which returns routes filtered by name, and location.
 This only happens when the map comes to a complete stop.
+The SQL query is limited to only 10 routes per request, which means that the user has to zoom in to find specific results.